megatharun/owl/README.md

 # owl
-owl is a very simple language under development intended to be part of ombakwarna as macro language
+owl is a very simple language under development intended to be part of macro language for ombakwarna.

 Installation instructions: